SiddMallick/RFAUCNxt-official/README.md

 8. --vertheta, -v : Vertheta value of JDBC loss.
 Defaults to 0.25
 9. --alpha : Alpha value for joint loss functions like bce_dice and bce_jaccard.
 Defaults to 0.5.
 10. --num_workers, -w : Number of CPU workers for dataloaders.
 Defaults to 2.
-11. --pin_mem : Boolean value for pinning to memory during training.
+11. --pin_mem : Boolean value for pinning to memory for faster data transfer from CPU to GPU.
 Defaults to True.
 12. --optimizer : Choice of optimizer function.
 Choices are : (a) adam and (b) adamw.
 Defaults to adamw.

 ## Citations 🌞